-- All commands should be delivered in hexadecimal format. - The commands shall conform to the HCI-related regulations. - Do not deliver line breaks using Enter on keyboard when delivering commands. - Commands of the same type cannot be executed at the same time.
+- All commands should be delivered in hexadecimal format. - The commands shall conform to the HCI-related regulations. - Do not deliver line breaks using Enter on keyboard when delivering commands. - Commands of the same type cannot be executed concurrently.
 End the ongoing command (if any) before running a command.

-6.3 Why do I Fail to Generate Single Carrier Waves?
+6.3 Why Do I Fail to Generate Single Carrier Waves?

-After GRUart sends the LE Generate Signal Carrier Wave Command, it receives reply from the GR551x SoC, but the spectrum analyzer has not detected the correct packet.
+After GRUart sends the LE Generate Signal Carrier Wave Command, it receives a reply from the GR551x SoC, but the spectrum analyzer has not detected the correct packet.

-There are other ongoing tasks.
+There are ongoing task(s).

-- Solution - 1.
-Send the LE Test End Command to end the ongoing task. - 2.
+- Solution - Send the LE Test End Command to end the ongoing task(s). - 2.
 Send the LE Generate Signal Carrier Wave Command to generate single carrier waves.

-6.4 Why do I Fail to Modify TX Power?
+6.4 Why Do I Fail to Modify Transmission Power?

-After GRUart sends the LE Modify TX Power Command, it receives reply from the GR551x SoC, but according to the spectrum analyzer, the power of the existing waves remains the same.
+After GRUart sends the LE Modify TX Power Command, it receives a reply from the GR551x SoC, but according to the spectrum analyzer, the power of the existing waves remains the same.

-The LE Modify TX Power Command does not immediately change the power of the current wave.
+Running LE Modify TX Power Command does not immediately change the power of the current wave.

 - Solution - 1.
-Send the LE Test End Command to end the ongoing task. - 2.
-Send the LE Modify TX Power Command to modify the TX power. - 3.
-Send the LE Transmitter Test Command to start a DTM TX test.
+Send the LE Test End Command to end the ongoing task(s). - 2.
+Send the LE Modify TX Power Command to modify the transmission power. - 3.
+Send the LE Transmitter Test Command to start a DTM transmission test.